-Jessey shares rhythm and memories from the spring 2019 Women’s Baja Sea Kayaking - Prime course.
+Jessey shares rhythm and memories from the spring 2019 Women’s Baja Sea Kayaking - Adult course.

 My pop always recognized the escapist gaze in my eyes.
 He would inspire adventure and risk by inviting me on jaunts to the garage to fix the car, or sojourn to the lumberyard to bargain for wood.
 My mom and pop were kind souls with hearts of gold, but burdened with many health hardships.
 My sisters and I spent many days in and out of hospitals, as my pop had four heart attacks and five open heart surgeries by time I was 20.
 Even with all that, our family weekends and holidays included stopovers at county, state and national parks so we could inhale the fresh air.